User Friendly Interface

 A Bypass Test Mode can be invoked locally, by remote control (from either the 5700i’s GPI port or the 5700i PC Remote application), or by automation to permit broadcast system test and alignment or “proof of performance” tests.

-OPTIMOD-FM's software can be upgraded by running Orban-supplied downloadable upgrade software on a PC.
+A software upgrade can be done easily by running Orban-supplied downloadable upgrade software on a PC.
 The upgrade can occur remotely through the 5700i’s Ethernet port or serial port (connected to an external modem), or locally (by connecting a Windows® computer to the 5700i’s serial port through the supplied null modem cable).

 Silence alarm and digital audio fault tally outputs are available.